fwkrumm/pymembar/README.md

 ## Disclaimer

-Parts of the core code, this README, and documentation strings were generated with AI assistance.
+Parts of the core code, the tests, this README, and documentation strings were generated with AI assistance.

+## Release history

+- 0.0.1 - Initial release
+- 0.0.2 - Added ARM build support
+- 0.0.3 - Added logging support and multiple synchronization implementations

-# TODOs
+## TODOs
-- Is it possible to write tests for the functionality
+- Is it possible to write tests for the memory barrier core functionality?
-- Add ARM build to CI/CD pipeline as soon as they are available via GitHub Actions